 Should you use hreflang?

 If you’re not sure on whether you want to implement hreflang on your entire site, start with your homepage!
 People searching for your brand will get the right page.
 This is a lot easier to implement and it will “catch” a large part of your traffic.

-Based on what we’ve learned on what hreflang is and how it works, we can determine if you should use it.
+Now we’ve learned on what hreflang is and how it works, we can decide whether you should use it.
 You should use it if:

 - you have the same content in multiple languages;

-Whether the content you have resides on one domain or multiple domains does not matter.
+It doesn’t matter whether the content you have resides on one domain or multiple domains.
 You can link variations within the same domain but can also link between domains.